mceryak/SalesforceOrgBoilerplate/README.md

     - When unchecked, the process will not run
 - TriggerHandler.isTriggerActive() method
     - This additional method checks ProcessSwitches__c to see if this trigger has been configured to be inactive before running the trigger.
+    - This method is called in run() method before executing handler code